 People all over the country are filing lawsuits against the manufacturer of JUUL products claiming that they deceptively marketed addictive products.
-If you have used JUUL products and became addicted to nicotine, you may be entitled to compensation.
+If you are under 28, have used JUUL products, and became addicted to nicotine you may be entitled to compensation.
 Contact the Kishish Law Group today for your free and confidential case evaluation by completing our contact form or by calling us toll free at 1 (888) 609-4664.

 The U.S Food and Drug Administration (FDA) has recently warned that JUUL products represent a "clear and present danger" to public health.
 These products can lead to nicotine addiction, a health condition that has dangerous side effects.
 Plaintiffs accuse JUUL of aggressively marketing a dangerous product to teenagers and young adults.